 Chlorophyll index

-Chlorophyll content was measured using the SPAD meter for all the maize genotypes which also increased with increasing levels of Si application.
-Highest SPAD value was observed in the genotype COH (M)8 (40.2) followed by CMH12-586 (37.6) whereas lesser SPAD values was observed in the genotypes NK6240 (35.0) and CMH5-005 (Table 1).
-Chlorophylls play important role not only in the capacity but also in the efficiency of plants’ photosynthesis activity.
+Chlorophyll content was measured using the SPAD meter for all the maize genotypes, which also increased with increasing levels of Si application.
+The highest SPAD value was observed in the genotype COH (M)8 (40.2) followed by CMH12-586 (37.6) whereas lesser SPAD values was observed in the genotypes NK6240 (35.0) and CMH5-005 (Table 1).
+Chlorophylls play an important role not only in the capacity but also in the efficiency of plants’ photosynthesis activity.
 Photosynthetic capacities of crops’ applied with Si are improved by the enlarged size of chloroplasts and the increased number of grana in leaves (Xie et al., 2014).
-SPAD values enhanced with Si fertilization might be due to the fact that Si regulates stomatal activity and increased the photosynthesis and water use efficiency of plants which eventually resulted in better vegetative growth (Shedeed, 2018).
+SPAD values enhanced with Si fertilization might be due to the fact that Si regulates the stomatal activity and increased the photosynthesis and water use efficiency of plants which eventually resulted in better vegetative growth (Shedeed, 2018).
 A significant relationship was noticed between DMP and chlorophyll index for all the maize genotypes (r = 0.922**).

 Biochemical constituents

 The effect of silicon fertilization was studied on soluble proteins, proline and phenolic content in the leaves of all the maize genotypes.
 It was observed that increasing levels of silicon increased the soluble protein and phenol content of the plants but decreased the proline content of the leaves.
-The highest soluble protein content was measured with the genotype COH (M)8 which varied from 8.73 mg g-1 in no silica control to 9.82 mg g-1 in 150 kg Si ha-1.
+The highest soluble protein content was measured with the genotype COH (M)8, which varied from 8.73 mg g-1 in no silica control to 9.82 mg g-1 in 150 kg Si ha-1.
 This was closely followed by CMH12-586 with 7.84 mg g-1 in control and 8.58 mg g-1 in 150 kg Si ha-1 (Table 2).
-This is in well accordance with the findings of Gong (2005), who observed that silicon application prevented oxidation of proteins in wheat and helped in enhancing the protein content of the plant.
+This is in good accordance with the findings of Gong (2005), who observed that silicon application prevented oxidation of proteins in wheat and helped in enhancing the protein content of the plant.

 Proline has been considered as a carbon and nitrogen source for rapid recovery from stress and growth, a stabilizer for membranes and a free radical scavenger (Shahnaz et al., 2011).
 A decrease in levels of proline was observed with an increasing dose of silicon (Table 2).
 Among the maize genotypes, COH(M)8 was observed to contain high proline content in the NPK treatment (9.87 µmoles g-1) followed by VaMH1204 (9.65 µmoles g-1) and CO6 (9.44 µmoles g-1).
 With the application of calcium silicate at 150 kg Si ha-1 , the proline content was lowered and the lowest content was recorded in COH(M) 9 (2.60 µmoles g-1) and 900M Gold (2.67 µmoles g-1).
 Increasing dosage of silicon might have allowed the plants to resist abiotic or biotic stress with the production of silaproline molecules just as in the case of humans.
-Till date, no further studies have been done on this aspect (Kaya et al., 2009).
+To date, no further studies have been done on this aspect (Kaya et al., 2009).